kamalbuilds/polygonpay/README.md

 # PolygonPay - Stablecoin Payments for Dubai Merchants

-> Built for the Hadron Payments & RWA Accelerator - Dubai 2025

 ## 🚀 Overview

 PolygonPay is a revolutionary payment infrastructure that enables Dubai SMBs to accept stablecoin payments (USDC/USDT) with **instant settlement**, **0.4% fees**, and **zero crypto knowledge required**.